New Multi-region uptime checks and custom-domain status pages

 What ServiceAlert consolidates

 ServiceAlert is not trying to replace every observability platform.
-It replaces the common sprawl around SaaS dependency status, uptime checks, status pages, incident communication, and certificate lifecycle.
+It replaces the common sprawl around SaaS dependency status, uptime checks, status pages, incident communication, and on-call coordination.

 Vendor-status aggregation